 First, add the following line to ~/.bashrc or equivalent.
 I prefer zsh with oh-my-zsh (so it would be ~/.zshrc) but that’s another topic.

-Then, from the root of the build directory (i.e. ~/cm13source), run this command:
+Then, from the root of the build directory (i.e. ~/aospsource), run the following two commands:

 50G seems about right for my purposes.
-Keep an eye on the ~/.ccache folder and see if it fills up, there may be a benefit to adding more (100G perhaps) in certain use cases.
+Keep an eye on the ~/.ccache folder and see if it fills up, there may be a benefit to adding more for certain use cases.

 Using IntelliJ IDEA (or Android Studio) greatly increases productivity for Android OS development.
 Navigating and editing files is amazingly fast, but it takes a bit of work to get the main build tree project loading properly.
 A few scripts exist to help, along with this great post by Shuhao Wu.
 However, some of the info needs to be updated for JDK 1.8 and Android N.